Bad (album): Bad 25

 It was announced on May 3, 2012, that Jackson's estate and Epic Records would be releasing a 25th anniversary album of Bad.
-The album was named Bad 25 and was released on September 18, 2012.
+It was named Bad 25 and was released on September 18, 2012.
 Since the release of Bad 25, there has been a discontinuation of the 2001 special edition.

 Track listing

-All tracks are produced by Quincy Jones and co-produced by Michael Jackson.
+All tracks are written by Michael Jackson, except where noted.